Zurc/lasaldelavida/episodio5-learning.md

 [Scrum: How to do twice as much in half the time | Jeff Sutherland | TEDxAix](https://www.youtube.com/watch?v=s4thQcgLCqk)

+>  Nonaka and Takeuchi: 3 different types of leadership.
+1. Gantt chart, 2.
+Fuji Xerox (transitional strategy), 3. best manufacturing plants in the world
+>
+>  self-organised, self-motivated teams.
+Management needs to let go and step back.
+They need to go out of the way, so the teams can figure it out what to do...
+2001 agile manifesto

 [Code org youtube playlist](https://www.youtube.com/user/CodeOrg/playlists)

 ### 9 Jan 2019